aniketsinha06/Handwitten-Digit-Recognition-Machine-Learning/README.md

 # Handwitten-Digit-Recognition-Machine-Learning
-Recongition of handwritten digits using different SVM kernel and determination of best Kernel performance.
+Description : Recongition of handwritten digits using different SVM kernel and determination of best Kernel performance.